LoginVSI/Windows365Connector/docs/README.md

 - A Login Enterprise test scenario that:

   - Uses this Launcher host in the launcher selection.
+  - Uses the test Account (Group) that has access to the Windows 365 Cloud PC.
   - Uses the Custom Connector connector type.
   - Has a Custom Connector command line that calls `Windows365Connector.ps1` (examples are below).
   - Uses command line tokens so that username, password, host, and TOTP secret are not hardcoded.